Equipment and Gear

 Words of Wisdom:

 - Teach and remind your athlete to be responsible about their gear and belongs.

-- Every race parent should own an permanent, black, fine point Sharpie and put their child's name, CRT and telephone number on everything!
+- Every race parent should own a permanent, black, fine point Sharpie and put their child's name, CRT and telephone number on everything

 Working with ski shop personnel is a big part of your equipment selection process.
-When shopping deal with a reputable ski shop that is knowledgable and understands youth race development and the athlete's needs.
-Stan and Dan Sports has been a supporter of CRT for many seasons knowing and understanding our athlete’s need.
+When shopping be sure to deal with a reputable ski shop that is knowledgeable and understands youth race development and the athlete's needs.
+Stan and Dan Sports has been a supporter of CRT for many seasons knowing and understanding our athlete’s needs.
 If you ever have questions or concerns on equipment and gear with recommendations, double check with your athlete’s coach.
-Slightly used equipment is fine as long as it fits well and works for your athlete and our coaches’ recommendations.
+Slightly used equipment is fine as long as it fits well, works for your athlete and meets our coaches’ recommendations.

 Dress for Success: